cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Therapist mirrors and amplifies patient's reports of experiencing self-qualities in new situations.
 * Several scene shifts to reinforce the experience of self-qualities in various contexts.

-### COMMON PROBLEMS IN SELF-DEFINITION DEVELOPMENT IN PATIENTS WITH SEVERE SELF-DEFICITS For patients with significant self-deficits, particular problems

 **Common Problems in Self-Definition Development in Patients with Severe Self-Deficits**

 **Inability to Attend and Observe**: